 1) Draw from direct observation.

 This sounds so simple, and yet I’m appalled at how many artists don’t work from direct observation when they are looking to improve their drawing skills.
-Photographs may be convenient and easier to work from, but they’re a cheap shortcut that will lead to the development of all sorts of bad habits.The amount of information that a photograph has pales in comparison to seeing a subject in real life.
+This problem is so prevalent today, that you’re actually defying the norm (drawing from photographs) if you draw from life.
+The issue is compounded by the fact that photography is so crazy easy and fast to have access with smart phones.
+Not only are people drawing from photographs 99% of the time, but they’re drawing from crappy, low resolution photographs that they find off the Internet.
+Photographs may be appear to be convenient and easier to work from, but they’re a cheap shortcut that will lead to the development of all sorts of bad habits.The amount of information that a photograph has pales in comparison to seeing a subject in real life.
 This is not to say that one should never ever in their lifetime work from a photograph; I work from photographs all the time now.
 However, I’m able to do this because I’ve developed skills based on many, many years of working from direct observation.

 2) Practice daily.